cordialgerm/foe_foundry/data/5e_canonical/dragon_turtle.md

 ***Tail***. *Melee Weapon Attack:* +13 to hit, reach 15 ft., one target. *Hit:* 26 (3d12+7) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 20 Strength saving throw or be pushed up to 10 feet away from the dragon turtle and knocked prone.

 ***Steam Breath (Recharge 5-6)***.
 The dragon turtle exhales scalding steam in a 60-foot cone.
 Each creature in that area must make a DC 18 Constitution saving throw, taking 52 (15d6) fire damage on a failed save, or half as much damage on a successful one.
-Being underwater doesn't grant resistance against this damage.
+Being underwater doesn't grant resistance against this damage.</statblock>